Global CEO, Ipsos Public Affairs

 “The Canada we know today is not the Canada we think it is,” contends Dr. Bricker, who wrote five best-selling books on the subject, including The Big Shift: The Seismic Change in Canadian Politics, Business, and Culture and What it Means for Our Future.

 “We have a lot of misconceptions, such as our belief in the Great White North and the land of pond hockey.
-That’s the Canada of 1975.
-The Canada of today is much more centralized and diverse than it used to be and that shakes up all kinds of assumptions.”
+That’s the Canada of 1975.”
+He says the Canada of today is much more centralized and diverse than it used to be and that shakes up all kinds of assumptions.

 Of course, that’s not what many people want to hear.
 But Dr. Bricker always returns to what can be quantified, a characteristic he learned in a Loeb Building computer lab, poring over reams of data.